mdshemul48/zen-billing-for-isp/readme.md

+This software is my project.
+Through this software, an ISP can manage customers and do billing-related work.

+With this software, an ISP will be able to manage all its customers and if a client does not pay their bill in a month, their internet connection will be automatically shut down by this billing software.
+Again if the customer pays his internet bills then his internet connection will be activated automatically by this software.

+This software will have various other features that can be used by internet service providers to manage their clients and this software will work with Mikrotik through API.

  ## Backend Server Mini Map
  This is the project structure for backend. this shows were all controller, route and model are located.
 ```